vincentvbh/Float_formal/code/armv7e-m/README.md

 Type `make all` to produce the binary file `test.bin`.

 # Configuration for reading from the board `stm32f407discovery`
-Please check the name of the device by searching the names with the prefix
+Please check the name of the device by listing the names with the prefix `tty.usb`
 ```
-/dev/tty.usb
+ls /dev/tty.usb
 ```
 and modify the device name in `common/config.py` accordingly.
 To read the output from the board, type